|Degree & Grad Year||PhD, 1985|

 What is something that you are proud of that you have accomplished in your career?

-When you go into a company as a food inspector, doing an audit, most companies are afraid of you because you have the power to shut them down.
-But my style of doing it was to wear my “education hat” about 90% of the time; more than my “enforcement hat”.
-After the first 10 minutes, they’d realize that I’m actually there to help them.
+As a Federal food inspector, doing an audit, most companies are afraid of you because you have the power to shut them down.
+But my style of inspection was to wear my “education hat” about 90% of the time; more than my “enforcement hat”.
+After the first 10 minutes, the companies realized that I’m actually there to help them, and improve the quality and safety of the Canadian Food supply.
 Over the years, I had many, many companies phone me to advise them.
 I had their confidence, so I was able to work with them to help improve the quality and safety of the food supply in Canada.